sbarzaghialteaup/awesome-learn-by-playing/README.md

 ## Security
 - [Tryhackme](https://tryhackme.com/) \[FREE WITH PREMIUM TIER\]: Learn all things security (pentesting, web security, system hardening) by completing hacking missions!
+- [Hacker101 CTF](https://ctf.hacker101.com/) \[FREE\]: The Hacker101 CTF is a game designed to let you learn to hack in a safe, rewarding environment.
+Hacker101 is a free educational site for hackers, run by HackerOne.